harness/developer-hub/kb/cloud-cost-management/cloud-cost-management-faqs.md

 #### Do we have support for hourly granularity in the Unified Table?

 No, hourly granularity is not maintained in the Unified Table.
-It is cut short to just the day.
+It supported at a daily granularity.

 #### How long does it take for cluster utilisation data to appear on the dashboards?